Principal or Principle?

 - Here comes the principal. (principal = head teacher)

-- The allegations against the former principal were that he not only allowed the cage fights to take place, but he also he egged on the participants.
+- The allegations against the former principal were that he not only allowed the cage fights to take place, but he also he encouraged the participants.

-PrincipleThe word principle is a noun.
-It has a range of meanings, including rule, belief, tenet and theory.
-In general, principle offers the idea of general law or code of conduct.
+More about "Principle"The word principle is a noun.
+It has a range of meanings, including rule, belief, tenet, and theory.
+In general, "principle" offers the idea of "general law" or "code of conduct."
+For example:

 - No!
 It is against my principles!

 - Those are my principles.
 If you don't like them, I have others.
-(Groucho Marx quote)
+(Comedian Groucho Marx)

-strengthen your argument by appealing to more general
+- You could strengthen your argument by appealing to more general principles.

-A1If you imagine that the l on the end of principal looks like a 1, then the last two letters become A1.
-This may help you to remember that principal denotes the most important or main.
+Principal = A1If you imagine that the "l" on the end of principal is a "1," then the last two letters become "A1."
+Let this remind you that "principal" means "the most important" or "main."